/>

 Scholarships for Minnesota students

-Several aviation scholarships are available to Minnesota residents beyond the national programs.
-Check your state aeronautics division for state-specific grants.
-See our full scholarship database for all 33 verified national programs including AOPA, EAA, WAI, and NBAA.
+Several aviation scholarships are available to Minnesota residents or students beyond the national programs.
+Check your state aeronautics division website for state-specific grants, and see our full scholarship database covering all 33 verified national programs including AOPA, EAA, WAI, and NBAA awards.

 Part 61 vs Part 141 in Minnesota